 “On the one hand, we needed the Travel Assist process to provide robust risk assessments,” explained Martyn Coleman.
 “On the other, we don’t want our talented academics spending hours filling in forms.”

 Rather than simply replicate paper-based processes, it introduced new efficiencies and encouraged cross-department engagement.
-“The best thing about FlowForma BPM for me is that you can come up with a specification to deliver a solution that involves all the stakeholders,” said Coleman.
-“In the case of Travel Assist, there were a couple of curve balls around the process that we were able to address very quickly because of the flexibility and ease of use of FlowForma BPM.”
+“The best thing about FlowForma Process Automation for me is that you can come up with a specification to deliver a solution that involves all the stakeholders,” said Coleman.
+“In the case of Travel Assist, there were a couple of curve balls around the process that we were able to address very quickly because of the flexibility and ease of use of FlowForma Process Automation.”

 Self-service components make it more accessible to users, while links from inside the system to outside sources, like the government travel advice service and travel health advice providers, made risk assessment easier.
 “We get good quality compliance data out of Travel Assist and a way to nudge travellers along on a process they have to complete,” said Coleman.

 LSTM has launched 65 workflows in the 14 months since FlowForma Process Automation was deployed.
 An organization that was once “awash with paper form based processes” is seeing huge efficiency gains.
 Finance flows have been particularly successful, replacing paper trails that depended on people being available for sign off.
 Requests for a bank transfer or foreign currency are now electronic processes, where authorization is just one in a series of automated steps.

 FlowForma’s impact on the way LSTM works has been profound, according to Coleman, democratizing the development of process improvements.
 Departments are more involved than when they outsourced development to third parties.
 New processes are turned around more quickly and better aligned to the business need.

 The intuitive interface of FlowForma Process Automation has been central to its success.
 “I have no development skills at all but I’m a very confident user of FlowForma BPM,” said Coleman.